Retirement Planning Services Kingston

 What is a Retirement Tax Optimization plan?

 Saving and preparing for retirement is only half the job.
 Deciding how, when, in what order, and at what rate to draw from the various potential income sources available to you is a far more complicated process.
+A well-designed plan will help you avoid taxes in retirement.
 This is where a Retirement Tax Optimization plan (RTO plan) comes into play.

-A customized and effective RTO plan can potentially find tens of thousands of dollars (or even hundreds of thousands) that you would otherwise be paying to the government.
-These unnecessary payments are often in the form of income tax, reduced benefits, or claw-backs.
+A customized and effective RTO plan can answer these questions and potentially find tens of thousands of dollars (or even hundreds of thousands) that you would otherwise be paying to the government.
+These unnecessary payments are often in the form of income tax, reduced benefits, or clawbacks.
 An RTO plan will integrate all of your retirement income sources and determine which to draw from, when, at what rate, and where to shelter it for later access.
 You remain in full control of all your assets — you just simply give less of it to the government.

 If you found the information on this page useful, please give it a quick “like” or share it with someone else who may find it helpful: